-In any project – and in any field – project managers should provide the cost estimate to stakeholders.
-It is important that estimate to be as accurate as possible; because if it was much more than the actual cost, this is going to harm the project manager reputation, and if it was far below the actual cost, this probably will cause the project to fail.
+In any project – and in any field – project managers should provide the cost estimate to stakeholders, specially if this project will be managed through Agile based methodology.
+It is important that estimate to be as accurate as possible; because if it was estimated much more than the actual cost, this is going to harm the project manager reputation, and if it was far below the actual cost, this probably will cause the project to fail.
 In this post, I am going to share 4 of the budgeting methodologies which I’ve personally used.

 Parametric method (Prediction based on volume and statistics database)